Manish9199/Cynthia-Ugwu-Web-Clone/README.md

 # Cynthia-Ugwu-Web-Clone
-Using the power trio of HTML, CSS, and JavaScript, we've brought Cynthia Ugwu's web presence to life in a stunning and dynamic manner.
-Leveraging JavaScript functionalities like mouse tracking, animations, and event listeners, we've ensured an engaging user experience throughout the site.
+Completed the Cynthia Ugwu Web Clone project using HTML, CSS, and JavaScript.
+Leveraged LocomotiveScroll for smooth scrolling and GSAP for captivating animations.
+Implemented interactive elements like mouse-following circles and dynamic image movements, ensuring an engaging user experience.